FelixBuchele/mesh-voronoi/README.md

 Change `number_of_cells` to the number of Voronoi cells you want to generate.
 Then, run the script

 After running the script, you can inspect the Voronoi partition visually.
 A `pyvista` plotter will open automatically.
 After closing the plotter, you will be prompted if you want to export the voronoi meshes.
+Type `y` to create stl files or `n` to discard your results.
+The Voronoi cell seeds are random, so every new start of the script will give you a different Voronoi tessellation.

-The script creates a new output directory next to the input mesh:
+If you confirm the result, the script creates a new output directory next to the input mesh:
 ```bash
 voronoi_<mesh_name>/
     <mesh_name>_01.stl